-Geometrical and floral prints of Punjab are attractive and colors used are basically pastel or light shades.
-This is an art of a group of textile workers known as Chhimba.
+Geometrical and floral prints of Punjab are attractive and the colors used are basically pastel or light shades.
+This is an art of a group of textile workers known as Chhipa.
 In West Bengal, Serampur is known for its bold and vivacious patterns of printing.
 Andhra Pradesh is prominent for its Kalamkari printing which is a combination of block printing and hand painting.
 Sri Kalahasthi and Masulipatnam are major centers of Kalamkari.
 As the name suggests; a special type of brush cum pen is used for this type of printing.

 Process of Block Printing in India